Security-International-Group/HARDN/docs/hardn.md

 ## Overview

-HARDN is a comprehensive, open-source security hardening and threat detection system designed specifically for Debian-based Linux distributions.
-It provides automated security configuration, continuous monitoring, and real-time threat response capabilities to protect systems against modern cyber threats.
+HARDN is an open-source security hardening and threat detection toolkit for Debian-based Linux.
+It automates the security configuration process, runs continuous background monitoring via the LEGION daemon, and gives operators a single place to manage it all.

 ## What HARDN Is